 Later, at the feast, Prince Joffrey sits next to Sansa.
-He has not spoken to her and she has not dared speak to him since the event.
-Sansa remembers thinking at first that she hated Joffrey for Lady’s death, but later rationalizing that it is not Joffrey but his mother and Arya that are responsible.
-Now Joffrey is the soul of courtesy, complementing her by saying that Ser Loras has a keen eye for beauty.
-Sansa asks if Ser Loras will win, and Joffery replies that either the uncle or his hound will defeat him, and that one day he will defeat them all.
+He has not spoken to her and she has not dared speak to him since the fight on the Kingsroad.
+Sansa remembers thinking at first that she hated Joffrey for Lady’s death, but later rationalizing that it is not Joffrey but Queen Cersei and Arya that are responsible.
+Now Joffrey is the soul of courtesy, complimenting her by saying that Ser Loras has a keen eye for beauty.
+Sansa asks if Ser Loras will win, but Joffery replies that either his uncle or his hound will defeat him, and that one day he will defeat them all.
 Joffrey fills her cup with wine, which makes her look at Septa Mordane, but when Joffery fills the septa’s cup also, Sansa thanks him.
 He talks to her the rest of the night, making her laugh, and helping her eat new foods like snails and trout baked in clay.
-She can see that his arm was still bothering her, but he did not complain.
+She can see that the arm Nymeria savaged is still bothering him, but he does not complain.